jackrschumacher/UAH-Notes-md/Notes/Chapter 20- A Manager's Guide to the Internet and Telecommunications.md

+---
+title: Chapter 20- A Manager's Guide to the Internet and Telecommunications
+---

 - # Introduction
 	- Internet is a business enabler
 	- Marketers who have an understanding of the internet and its impact on consumers